x4mazing/TravelerProfile/README.md

 #TravellerProfileCSE2102

-This was an assignment to exemplify polymorphism, Java Swing, and structured code.
+This was an assignment to exemplify Java Swing, File I/O, and structured code.

-There is support for Java swing, menu traversal, File I/O (primative loading states)
+This is designed to mock a travel agency storing traveller billing/medical information